stindrago/advent-of-code/2019/day1/README.md

   + For a mass of 100756, the fuel required is 33583.

 The Fuel Counter-Upper needs to know the total fuel requirement.
-To find it, individually calculate the fuel needed for the mass of each module (your puzzle input), then add together all the fuel values.
+To find it, individually calculate the fuel needed for the mass of each module (your puzzle [Input](resrc/input_puzzle1.txt)), then add together all the fuel values.

 What is the sum of the fuel requirements for all of the modules on your spacecraft?